Written by The Leap on 18 / 09 / 2022

 Okavango Delta

-The Okavango Delta is a vast inland river delta in northern Botswana.
-It's known for its sprawling grassy plains, which flood seasonally, becoming a lush animal habitat.
+A vast inland river delta known for its sprawling grassy plains, which flood seasonally, becoming a lush animal habitat.
 The Moremi Game Reserve occupies the east and central areas of the region.
 Here, dugout canoes are used to navigate past hippos, elephants and crocodiles.

 The Central Kalahari Game Reserve

 One of the most beautiful deserts on Earth.
-It is an exceptionally varied desert, from the salt pans of Makgadikgadi to the baobabs of Nxai Pans, and the magnificence of Kubu Island in the north, to the wonderful wildlife of Kgalagadi in the south.
+An exceptionally varied desert, from the salt pans of Makgadikgadi to the baobabs of Nxai Pans, and the magnificence of Kubu Island in the north, to the wonderful wildlife of Kgalagadi in the south.

 Fossil river valleys, light woodland, swaying golden grasses, Kalahari black-maned lions and the echoes of the indigenous San people in the Central Kalahari Game Reserve make it one of the most beautiful deserts on Earth.